Women in Confidence with Mattison Grey - Women In Confidence

 Vanessa Murphy

-Vanessa is a HR Consultant, The Founder of Boom Podcast Agency and a Podcast Host.
+Vanessa is a Strategy and HR Consultant and a Podcast Host.

 Vanessa got her first proper job in 1998 when she joined as an Officer in the Royal Navy and then after 15 years doing that, she transitioned into senior HR and Culture roles working for organisations all over the world.